By Dr. Walter P. Maksymowych

 Are there any effective pharmaceuticals for this problem?
 Several agents have now been shown to be effective for the treatment of osteoporosis.
 These include agents such as fosamax and actonel, which belong to a general class of drugs called bisphosphonates.
 These are amongst the safest drugs ever developed in the history of pharmacology.
 They have been shown to be effective in most forms of osteoporosis and to be equally beneficial in men as well as women.
 Although they have not yet been specifically tested in AS, there is no reason to expect that they would not be equally effective in this condition also.
 Our group at the University of Alberta has studied another bisphosphonate, pamidronate, in patients with AS.
 A surprising finding was that some patients also experienced relief of their back pain and stiffness.
 A remarkable property of these drugs is that they "home-in" to bone, particularly where inflammation is very active, but they are very rapidly eliminated from the body otherwise through excretion in the urine.
 This means that they can reach high concentrations exactly where this is desirable -- at the site of bone inflammation.
 At these high concentrations they not only kill the bone-dissolving cells, the osteoclasts, but also inflammatory cells.
 This might explain why they not only prevent the loss of bone mineral but also relieve symptoms of inflammation.
 The drawback to pamidronate is that it is given as an intravenous, although we have developed a protocol that requires only a limited pulse of treatment, with many patients experiencing benefit for substantial periods.
 Occasional patients may experience bodily aches and pains after the first intravenous, particularly if they are vitamin D deficient, that is usually not observed at subsequent treatments.

-The newer anti-inflammatory therapies for AS, enbrel and remicade, may also prevent loss of bone mineral by shutting down inflammation and putting the osteoclast back into hibernation mode.
-It is not known if the simple anti-inflammatories, such as celebrex and vioxx, are sufficiently effective to do this.
+Biologic medications may also prevent loss of bone mineral by shutting down inflammation and putting the osteoclast back into hibernation mode.
+It is not known if the simple anti-inflammatories (NSAIDs) are sufficiently effective to do this.

 Dr. Walter Maksymowych is a Professor in the Department of Medicine, Division of Rheumatology at the University of Alberta, Alberta, Canada.